aiming-taxonomy/glossary/readme.md

 ## Sensitivity

-A unit or value that fundamentally describes how much your character model in-game will rotate when you move your mouse an arbitrary distance.
+A unit or value that fundamentally describes how much your field of view will rotate when you move your mouse an arbitrary distance.

 ## Smoothness